 At the time of writing (September 2019) the GetAMoveOn Network has entered the fourth and final year of its funding.
 To carry out a full accessibility assessment would divert significant resources from the completion of our core purpose.

-Furthermore, the date when the project comes to an end (June 2020) is before the date when accessibility will become, in most cases, a legal requirement (23 September 2020).
-After June 2020 no further content will be added the website and it will, in effect, be archived.
+Furthermore, although from September 23rd 2020 it is a legal requirement for websites to be made accessible unless it would be a 'disproportionate burden' to do so, the GetAMoveOn project ends soon after that on December 4th 2020.
+After that no further content will be added the website and it will, in effect, be archived.
 It may even be taken down, though no decision has yet been made on this.
-We cannot justify diverting significant resources to ensure the accessibility of a website that is not yet required to be accessible, will certainly be archived and may even be taken down completely before accessibility becomes a legal requirement.
+We cannot justify diverting significant resources to ensure the accessibility of the website given its short future life.

 While we acknowledge that accessibility is an end in itself, not just a question of legal compliance, and that the purpose of making websites accessible is to meet the needs of as many users as possible, our intended audience is limited.
 Our content is primarily aimed at Network members and other researchers and practitioners with an interest in our remit.
 We recognise that this audience may include people who have a disability and who would benefit from our site being fully accessible, but none has ever notified us of any problems accessing our website content.
 We have no content or services specifically aimed at people who have or are likely to have a disability.